carlosfrias/apigee-hybrid-workspace/bap_coe/bootstrap_runtime/playbooks/bootstrap-gcp-project/README.md

        -v ~/.config/gcloud:/root/.config/gcloud \
        -ti bootstrap-project bash

-   If you need to login to gcloud from the container then simply leave out `-v ~/.config/gcloud:/root/.config/gcloud` from the run time and you will need to login into gcp from the running container.
+   If you need to disable sharing of the gcloud credentials with the container then simply leave out `-v ~/.config/gcloud:/root/.config/gcloud` from the `docker run...` You will then be required to `gcp auth login` from the running container.

-6. The container terminal should be in the correct location and you can then enable the virtualenv manager as follows:
+5. The container terminal should be in the correct location and you can then enable the virtualenv manager as follows:

        pyenv activate apigee

-7. You can then execute a full build:
+6. You can then execute a full build:

        molecule converge

-8. You can examine and collect the output of the invocation within the container at the location: `/bootstrap-runtime/work_dir`.
+7. You can examine and collect the output of the invocation within the container at the location: `/bootstrap-runtime/work_dir`.
    You can also examine and collect the output outside the container at your workspace folder: `[WORKSPACE_FOLDER]/work_dir`.

-9. Invoking the container with the same parameters as above will allow you to continue from where you left off in the prior session.
+8. Invoking the container with the same parameters as above will allow you to continue from where you left off in the prior session.